Ganiramadhan/nestjs-starter/README.md

 # 🚀 NestJS Starter - Clean Architecture & Microservices Ready

 A modern NestJS starter boilerplate built with best practices in mind.
-Ideal for scalable backend applications with support for microservices, Swagger docs, and developer tooling.
+Ideal for scalable backend applications with support for microservices, Swagger documentation, and developer tooling.

 ---